Mairaaj14/Responsiveness/README.md

 * [Portfolio]() - Portfolio Page
 * [Contact]() - Contact Page

-Below is a following example of what my basic portfolio looks like with the different `@media screen tags` :
+Below is a following example of what my basic portfolio looks like with the different `@media screen tags` As you can see none of my content gets cut off even if I make the window smaller.

 ![alt text](assets/images/responsive.gif)